yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

           * the key to tuning this flag is whether there are available CPU cycles:
             * If the number of `ConcGCThreads` is set too high, they will take CPU cycles away from the application threads; in effect, small pauses will be introduced into the program as the application threads wait for their chance to run on the CPU.
             * on a system with lots of CPUs, the default value of `ConcGCThreads` may be too high.
 If concurrent mode failures are not occurring, the number of those threads can often be reduced in order to save CPU cycles
+    * tuning CMS for permgen
+      * full GC occurred when permgen needed to be collected (and the same thing can happen if the metaspace needs to be resized)
+      * By default, the CMS threads in Java 7 do not process permgen, so if permgen fills up, CMS executes a full GC to collect it
+      * Alternately, the `-XX:+CMSPermGenSweepingEnabled` flag can be enabled (it is false by default), so that permgen is collected just like the old generation: by a set of background thread(s) concurrently sweeping permgen.
+Note that the trigger to perform this sweeping is independent of the old generation.
+CMS permgen collection occurs when the occupancy ratio of permgen hits the value specified by `-XX:CMSInitiatingPermOccupancyFraction=N`, which defaults to 80%.
+      * to actually free the unreferenced classes, the flag -XX:+CMSClassUnloadingEnabled must be set (in Java 8 it is set by default)
+    * Incremental CMS
+      * for single-CPU machine when low-pause collector is needed (or multiple CPUs but very busy)
+      * present but deprecated in Java 8

 ## 7 Heap Memory Best Practises
   * Heap analysis